-As parents, we often share some of this stress as well!
-Stress can be helpful in moderation to enhance motivation and help us perform at our optimum level; however, too much stress can hamper our ability to concentrate and can lead to unhelpful behaviours such as procrastination (Centre for Emotional Health, 2017).
+As parents, we often share some of this stress!
+Stress can be helpful in moderation as it motivates us into action and helps us perform to our optimum level; however, too much stress or chronic stress can hamper our ability to concentrate and can lead to unhelpful behaviours such as procrastination (Centre for Emotional Health, 2017).

 Try this: